telerik/winforms-docs/wordsprocessing/model/run.md

   * __Pattern__: Indicates the underline pattern. *Style property.*

 >tip Style properties are properties that can be inherited from a style.
-For more information about styles see[this article]({%slug winforms/wordsprocessing/concepts/style-properties%}).
+For more information about styles see [this article]({%slug winforms/wordsprocessing/concepts/style-properties%}).
 >

 >tip Themable objects are objects that can be inherited from a theme.
-For more information about themes check[this article]({%slug winforms/wordsprocessing/concepts/document-themes%}).
+For more information about themes check [this article]({%slug winforms/wordsprocessing/concepts/document-themes%}).
 >